-Strategic Risk is defined as the risk resulting from adverse business decisions, inappropriate business plans, ineffective business strategy execution, or failure to respond appropriately to changes in the regulatory, macroeconomic and competitive environments.
+Strategic risk is defined as the risk resulting from adverse business decisions, inappropriate business plans, ineffective business strategy execution, or failure to respond appropriately to changes in the regulatory, macroeconomic and competitive environments.

 The Board and its committees undertake a comprehensive annual business planning process and closely monitor business performance considering the prevailing and forecasted macro-economic environment.
-In addition, the Company's programme of entity-wide stress testing assesses the impact of severe but plausible macroeconomic stress scenarios over the planning horizon and the impact on the Company's key financial indicators (including those on capital and liquidity).
-The stress testing scenarios include global economic slow-down, Eurozone crisis and idiosyncratic events such as the United Kingdom's (UK) decision to leave ("Brexit") the European Union (EU).
-In addition, the Company undertakes Reverse Stress Testing to assess the circumstances, trigger points and scenarios which could cause the Company's business model to become unviable.
+In addition, the Company's programme of entity-wide stress testing assesses the impact of severe but plausible macroeconomic stress scenarios over the planning horizon and the impact on the Company's key financial indicators (including those on capital and liquidity) as well as being considered within our going concern assessment.
+The stress testing scenarios include global economic slow-down, Eurozone crisis and idiosyncratic events such as the UK leaving the EU without a negotiated withdrawal agreement or transition plan.
+In addition, the Company undertakes reverse stress testing to assess the circumstances, trigger points and scenarios which could cause the Company's business model to become unviable.
 It also conducts recovery stress scenarios and simulation exercises to assess the Company's crisis management and response arrangements as well as the credibility of actions it can take to restore its financial position at times of financial stress.